autocorr/radexgrid/README.rst

 Requirements
 ------------
-``radexgrid`` relies on the following python modules, all are available in PyPI via pip:
+``radexgrid`` requires the following python modules, all are available in PyPI via pip:

 .. code-block::